vanshshende/Tamper-proof-/README.md

 3.By storing data hashes on blockchain, every record becomes immutable and verifiable.
 4.If a hacker changes the database, the blockchain detects a mismatch.
 5.A notification system alerts the user/admin instantly about the unauthorized change.
-6.This ensures data integrity, trust, and real-time security in IoT ecosystems.
+6.This ensures data integrity, trust, and real-time security in IoT ecosystems .

 USP of the proposed solution :